-• Easy to install: just drag and drop a single application file.
-There's no need to install a database engine, plug-ins, or script files to integrate with your other applications.

-- Easy to use, with a familiar three-pane interface-lots of power, without lots of cluttered options. - Makes efficient use of RAM and disk space. - AppleScript support, for automation and integration with other applications.
+- Easy to install: just drag and drop a single application file.
+There's no need to install a database engine, plug-ins, or script files to integrate with your other applications. - Easy to use, with a familiar three-pane interface-lots of power, without lots of cluttered options. - Makes efficient use of RAM and disk space. - AppleScript support, for automation and integration with other applications.

 - Can import any kind of file.
-EagleFiler has special support for displaying most common formats, and it can use Quick Look to display the others. - Just press a hotkey while in another application, and EagleFiler will intelligently import the Web page, mailbox, or file that you're currently viewing. - Supported Web page formats: bookmark, PDF, plain text, rich text, rich text with images, Web archive. - Import from any application by printing and choosing Save PDF to EagleFiler or by saving a file into EagleFiler's To Import folder. - Import Web pages using bookmarklets. - Automatically import scans by setting your scanner software (Fujitsu ScanSnap recommended) to save its files in the To Import folder. - There are many other ways to import (e.g. drag and drop, services) so you can choose whatever's easiest for the task at hand. - Automatically detects duplicate files to save disk space and help you see what's already been imported.
+EagleFiler has special support for displaying most common formats, and it can use Quick Look to display the others. - Just press a hotkey while in another application, and EagleFiler will intelligently import the Web page, mailbox, or file that you're currently viewing. - Press the Quick entry hotkey to create a new file in EagleFiler from any application. - Store Web pages in the following formats: bookmark, PDF, PDF (single page), plain text, rich text, rich text with images, Web archive. - Import from any application by printing and choosing Save PDF to EagleFiler or by saving a file into EagleFiler's To Import folder or directly into the library's folder structure. - Move or save new files directly into the library folder, and EagleFiler will auto-import them when it does a Scan for New Files. - Import Web pages using bookmarklets7. - Automatically import scans by setting your scanner software (Fujitsu ScanSnap8 recommended) to save its files in the To Import folder. - There are many other ways to import (e.g. drag and drop, services) so you can choose whatever's easiest for the task at hand.
+Hold down the Option key when importing, and you can choose where to save the file and add tags, notes, and other metadata.